uduakabaci/Paisley/README.md

     > **Note** You should only provide base property in sections and not the sub-sections.

+## For Developers

+In order not experience any hitch during testing, make sure that you are running Paisley on node.js v12+.

 ## FAQ

 #### How Can Do Use Gmail?